 The university strives to make all learning experiences as accessible as possible.
+In light of the current pandemic, students seeking to request COVID-related accommodations may do so through the university's request process, managed by Student Life Disability Services.
 If you anticipate or experience academic barriers based on a disability (including mental health, chronic, or temporary medical conditions), please let Dr. Everson know immediately so that we can privately discuss options.
 To establish reasonable accommodations, we may request that you register with Student Life Disability Services.
 After registration, make arrangements with Dr. Everson as soon as possible to discuss your accommodations so that they may be implemented in a timely fashion.
 SLDS contact information: slds@osu.edu; 614-292-3307; http://slds.osu.edu; 098 Baker Hall, 113 W. 12th Avenue.